Get free access to

 At least one shareholder (natural or legal person) is required for setting up a limited liability company, in which case anti-chaining rules apply (i.e., LLC with only 1 shareholder cannot be a sole shareholder in other LLC), or two or more persons (the maximum number of shareholders is limited to 50).

-The minimum registered capital is EUR 5,000.
-The minimum contribution of each shareholder must be EUR 750.
+The minimum registered capital is of EUR 5,000.
+The minimum contribution of each shareholder must be of EUR 750.
 If the Limited Liability Company is founded by a single entity, the registered capital must be paid up in full.

 With respect to profits derived from January 1st, 2017, the single taxation system applies (i.e., exemption of profit distribution payments from tax) in the case of corporate shareholder only if the shareholder is based in other than non-cooperating state.